What are Custom Nodes?

 1. Enter the node name in the search bar to search

-1. Click Install (Version is usually latest)
+1. Click Install (Version is usually latest OK)

 1. Click Restart to restart ComfyUI